 There are differing opinions that feel as though you should only focus on a small handful of categories (depending on how many services you offer) and maximize visibility solely for those categories because going beyond three to five categories can dilute your prominence.

 Make sure to do your research and test accordingly.
-Here is what the categories functionality looks like inside the Google My Business platform:
+Here is what the categories functionality looks like inside the Google Business Profile platform:

 Add All of Your Service Offerings